beling/book-pl/src/ch16-02-message-passing.md

 ### Creating Multiple Producers by Cloning the Transmitter

 Earlier we mentioned that `mpsc` was an acronym for *multiple producer, single consumer*.
-Let’s put `mpsc` to use and expand the code in Listing 16-10 to create multiple threads that all send values to the same receiver.
-We can do so by cloning the transmitting half of the channel, as shown in Listing 16-11:
+Let’s put `mpsc` to use and expand the code in listing 16-10 to create multiple threads that all send values to the same receiver.
+We can do so by cloning the transmitting half of the channel, as shown in listing 16-11:

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch16-fearless-concurrency/listing-16-11/src/main.rs:here}}